Mets’ deGrom exits early in return from right lat issue

-NEW YORK (AP) — Mets ace Jacob deGrom pulled himself from a start Sunday after throwing two warm-up pitches before the sixth inning.
+NEW YORK (AP) — Mets ace Jacob deGrom pulled himself from a game Sunday with tightness on his right side after throwing two warm-up pitches before the sixth inning.

 DeGrom was pitching for the first time since skipping a start due to discomfort in his right lat.
+New York said Sunday’s early departure was for precautionary reasons.

-The two-time NL Cy Young Award winner threw 68 pitches over five innings against Arizona, allowing one run, but he called for a trainer when he felt discomfort trying to get loose prior to the sixth.
-He left with the trainer and went straight to the clubhouse, and it was not immediately announced what caused him to leave.
+The two-time NL Cy Young Award winner threw 68 pitches over five innings against Arizona, allowing one run, but he called for trainer Brian Chicklo when he felt tightness trying to get loose prior to the sixth.
+He left with Chicklo and went straight to the clubhouse.

 DeGrom struck out six and allowed one hit.
 He was perfect through four innings before struggling in the fifth, when he allowed a run.